ChurchApps/FreeShowWeb/src/routes/docs/importing/+page.md

 Here you have a bunch of different options to import different file types from various programs.
 Most of them will create a new show.

+## Supported files

+-   FreeShow
+-   ProPresenter 4-7 (If you have a .proBundle file, add .zip to the end and extract.)
+-   EasyWorship 6-7
+-   VideoPsalm
+-   OpenLP + OpenLyrics
+-   OpenSong
+-   ChordPro

 ## PowerPoint

 Clicking on "PowerPoint" and selecting a presentation will import just the text and create a new show, which is useful for importing song lyrics.